 When planning a vacation, the last thing people think about are the things that can go wrong before the airplane leaves the ground.
-On the back of travel brochures and airline tickets the Terms and Conditions are listed which are in place to limit the operator’s liability should something unforeseen happen.
-Savvy travel agents will sell insurance to their clients but often neglect to inform them the conditions under which the passenger can collect a refund if unable to travel.
-Travel agents are responsible to ensure their clients review the carrier’s terms and conditions, but like many other legal documents they’re lengthy and in small print.
+On the back of travel brochures and airline tickets the Terms and Conditions are listed.
+These limit the operator’s liability should something unforeseen happen.
+Travel agents are responsible to ensure their clients review the carrier’s terms and conditions.
+They’re just like many other legal documents – they’re lengthy and have small print.
 Who wants to take the time to review the limitations of a much-anticipated vacation?

 Years ago I worked in the accounting department of a tour operator and heard some sad tales from customers who were trying to get refunds on their non-refundable tickets.

 - Purchasing travel insurance does not always provide a full refund if you do not travel.
-The reasons for collecting a refund on insurance are generally limited to illness or death of the traveler or immediate family members.
+Insurance policies generally pay in the event of illness or death of the traveler or immediate family members.
 Insurance will not refund for missed flights, denied boarding, or passengers who voluntarily choose not to travel.

 - In addition to showing valid proof of citizenship or passport, if you are traveling with children you must have signed permission from the absent parent.